Holy Cross Church, Frankfurt-Bornheim: 21st century

-Holy Cross - Centre for Christian Meditation and Spirituality
+Holy Cross – Centre for Christian Meditation and Spirituality

 At 1.
-August 2007 the Roman Catholic Diocese of Limburg intended the church on instruction of former bishop Franz Kamphaus to the Holy Cross - Centre for Christian Meditation and Spirituality.
-The centre is a pastoral institution of the diocese and is subordinated to the head of department of episcopalian chair (Prof. Dr. Hildegard Wustmans).
-In the center church services, meditation courses, contemplative prayer, Zen-meditation courses, days of reflection, spiritual exercises, retreats, and other meetings are offered.
-The Padre Helmut Schlegel of the Franciscan takes the responsibility for the offers as director/conductor of the center until July 2018 and as a priestly employee until June 2019.
-In November 2018 the theologian Samuel Stricker took over the leadership of the meditation center and in August 2019 Olaf Lindenberg the role as a priestly employee.
+August 2007 the Roman Catholic Diocese of Limburg intended the church on instruction of former bishop Franz Kamphaus to the Holy Cross – Centre for Christian Meditation and Spirituality.
+The centre is a pastoral institution of the diocese under the responsibility of the Pastoral Care and Education Division, Pastoral Care and Development Department (as of 9/2025).
+In the centre church services, meditation courses, contemplative prayer, Zen-meditation courses, days of reflection, spiritual exercises, retreats, and other meetings are offered.
+The Padre Helmut Schlegel of the Franciscan takes the responsibility for the offers as director/conductor of the centre until July 2018 and as a priestly employee until June 2019.
+In November 2018 the theologian Samuel Stricker took over the leadership of the meditation centre and in August 2019 Olaf Lindenberg the role as a priestly employee.
 The team includes colleagues like for example from the Medical Mission Sisters (MMS).
 Although the offerings of the centre are affected by Christianity the target audience includes humans of all Religious denominations, world views and cultures.
 The team currently publishes a program annual.
 It was the first institution of its kind in Germany.
 The Holy Cross Church is one of five profile churches of the Diocese of Limburg.
 Furthermore, there are besides the Centre for Mourning Counselling (German:Zentrum für Trauerseelsorge) in St.Michael in Frankfurt-Nordend as well founded in 2007 also the three youth churches (German: Jugendkirchen) Crossover in St. Hildegard in Limburg an der Lahn, Jona in St. Bonifatius in Frankfurt-Sachsenhausen and Kana in Maria-Hilf in Wiesbaden-Nordost which were founded already in 2005.